PrefectHQ/prefect/docs/concepts/blocks.md

 Blocks are a primitive within Prefect that enable the storage of configuration and provide an interface for interacting with external systems.

-With blocks, you are able to securely store credentials for authenticating with services like AWS, GitHub, Slack, or any other system you'd like to orchestrate with Prefect.
+With blocks, you can securely store credentials for authenticating with services like AWS, GitHub, Slack, and any other system you'd like to orchestrate with Prefect.

-Blocks also expose methods that provide pre-built functionality for performing actions against an external system.
-Blocks can be used to download data from or upload data to an S3 bucket, query data from or write data to a database, or send a message to a Slack channel.
+Blocks expose methods that provide pre-built functionality for performing actions against an external system.
+They can be used to download data from or upload data to an S3 bucket, query data from or write data to a database, or send a message to a Slack channel.

 You may configure blocks through code or via the Prefect Cloud and the Prefect server UI.